 This area is used to display the raid status for the selected configuration when the EVS server is running a configuration.
+See section "Raid and Disk Status Window" on page 331 for more information.

 2.4.
 Licenses and Maintenance

 2.4.1.
 Overview on Options Codes Management